St. Martin’s Press | 2019

 That’s not to say that badass characters can’t also be mothers.
 Obviously, motherhood is a totally wild endeavour.
 If it’s true to the character, fucking go for that plotline and make it amazing.
 But this novel did not feel like the Valerie I knew from the previous novels.
 She a mess of a human being with a borderline sexual addiction, not a member of the PTA.
 It felt disingenuous to have her be so concerned about getting/being pregnant for so much of the plot.

-Because of this, it was harder for me to connect with the characters this time around.
-Valerie’s drama was so distracting.
-It didn’t feel canon.
+Because of this, it was harder for me to connect with the character this time around.
+Valerie’s drama was so distracting, it didn’t feel canon.
 And honestly, it just wasn’t compelling storytelling.

 To me, and this might just be my feminist buzzkill outlook, but it came across more like a male author didn’t know any other thing a woman would care about after three novels and this was the only personal plotline avenue he could see to go.
 Also gross.